You want smart political talk without the meltdowns?

 So as long as we're able to get amendments to the floor that will fix some huge problems with the bill that's now been filed, then we'll be okay.

-But uh there better not be a rule that prevents amendments that are badly needed to fix this flawed bill.
+But there better not be a rule that prevents amendments that are badly needed to fix this flawed bill.

-Um that would be a major problem.
+That would be a major problem.

-Louis's right, uh, he's right a hundred percent of the time uh in on this.
+He's right 100% of the time on this.

 And we've had Louie on.